vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   the container is being created on.

   Containers are usually created from templates.
 Templates are by default downloaded from remote repositories.
-The desired template can be selected using option `--template` or specified by `--distribution` and optionally also `--version`, `--arch`, `--vendor` or `--variant`.
+The desired template can be  specified by `--distribution` and optionally also `--version`, `--arch`, `--vendor` or `--variant`.
 All configured repositories are searched by default.

-  Templates can also be supplied as local files, use option `--from-archive` for tar archives, `--from-stream` for ZFS streams.
+  Use `ct import` to create containers from local files.

   Containers can be created in custom datasets, located anywhere on the pool.
   The dataset can be selected using option `--dataset`.
 If the dataset already